-Finding: The Meyers Road Extension Corridor Plan will provide a new multimodal connection to Campus Industrial lands that are located in an Enterprise Zone intended to foster development of family-wage jobs.
-The roadway extension will support future development of the large parcels of infill development on underdeveloped and vacant land.
+Finding: Complies as Proposed.
+The Meyers Road Extension Corridor Plan will provide a new multimodal connection to Campus Industrial lands that are located in an Enterprise Zone intended to foster development of family-wage jobs.
+The roadway extension will support future development of the large parcels through infill development on underdeveloped and vacant land.